 After Gesine's sorrowful death in 1894, Ben Johnson continued farming for a while, with the help of his two teenage stepsons.
 Around the turn of the century, the government decided to establish a U.S. Lifesaving Service Station on South Manitou, and began to erect buildings and other facilities at the point on the south side of the bay.
 Ben had acquired property on the point, and might have been fortunate enough to have been in the right place at the right time.
-On the other hand, the point was a barren, sandy place, not much good for anything, so it seems more likely that he was smart enough to have foreseen the coming of the Life Saving Service, and as a speculative investment, acquired the site that he guessed would be perfect for their purposes.45 Able-bodied island men were employed to help with the construction work, and Ben, in his early forties, was no doubt one of them.
+On the other hand, the point was a barren, sandy place, not much good for anything, so it seems more likely that he was smart enough to have foreseen the coming of the Life Saving Service, and as a speculative investment, acquired the site that he guessed would be perfect for their purposes.
+Able-bodied island men were employed to help with the construction work, and Ben, in his early forties, was no doubt one of them.

-About the same time the new Lifesaving Station was being built, he built a house for himself on the point, and moved in by himself, leaving Thomas and the other children out on the farm.46 His house was a favorite place for men to gather in the evening and spin yarns, as they sat around his kitchen table.
+About the same time the new Lifesaving Station was being built, he built a house for himself on the point, and moved in by himself, leaving Thomas and the other children out on the farm.
+His house was a favorite place for men to gather in the evening and spin yarns, as they sat around his kitchen table.
 The room, filled with blue tobacco smoke, some of which came from Ben's own corncob pipe, also had a handy brass spittoon on the floor for those who favored Copenhagen.
 His coffee pot on the wood burning stove added to the aroma, with coffee brewed in the morning getting blacker by the hour.
-Located as it was on the boardwalk between the Life Saving Station and the village, and the Lookout Tower and the Lighthouse Station, Ben's house, remained an 'oft frequented place for the next half century.47 Today it remains as another island icon, the second structure visitors notice as they approach the island.
-Built approximately square, its steep peaked roof with chimney atop - a traditional Norwegian design meant to readily shed snow - renders the house rather oddly suggestive of a pyramid.
-Like the Thompson houses, Ben's house has also been preserved as an item on the National Register of Historic Places - officially "HS51-122A - the Benth Johnson House."48 was supposed to be on watch, asleep on the floor of the lookout tower.
-Living where he did, experienced, and able-bodied, Ben was handy for an immediate replacement.49 He continued to serve until the Life Saving Service was merged into the newly formed "U.S. Coast Guard" in about nine years later.
+Located as it was on the boardwalk between the Life Saving Station and the village, and the Lookout Tower and the Lighthouse Station, Ben's house, remained an 'oft frequented place for the next half century.
+Today it remains as another island icon, the second structure visitors notice as they approach the island.
+Built approximately square, its steep peaked roof with chimney atop - a traditional Norwegian design meant to readily shed snow renders the house rather oddly suggestive of a pyramid.
+Like the Thompson houses, Ben's house has also been preserved as an item on the National Register of Historic Places - officially "HS51-122A - the Benth Johnson House."

+Ben was drafted, as it were, into the Life Saving Service in November of 1906.
+He was "employed" by Keeper Gus Lofton after Gus discovered one of the regular crewmembers who was supposed to be on watch, asleep on the floor of the lookout tower.
+Living where he did, experienced, and able-bodied, Ben was handy for an immediate replacement.
+He continued to serve until the Life Saving Service was merged into the newly formed "U.S. Coast Guard" in about nine years later.
 For the next fifteen or more years, Ben "retired" to life as a fisherman.
-He'd taken over the pound nets, establishing a setup in the lake, just off the lighthouse.50 He ran a handsome twenty-eight foot boat he named the Swallow,51 to fish gill nets out in the lake with young island boys hired as helpers and companions.
-From Ben they learned valuable lessons in seamanship, and how to secure a living from the sea.
-The catch was brought into his dock, at the fish shanty and ice house he'd built on the beach, just north of his house, where it was prepared for shipment to the Chicago market.52
+He'd taken over the pound nets, establishing a setup in the lake, just off the lighthouse.
+He ran a handsome twenty-eight foot boat he named the Swallow, to fish gill nets out in the lake with young island boys hired as helpers and companions.
+From Ben they learned valuable lessons seamanship, and how to secure a living from the sea.
+The catch was brought into his dock, at the fish shanty and ice house he'd built on the beach, just north of his house, where it was prepared for shipment to the Chicago market,